chenyk1990/hsdl/README.md

 -----------
 ## Gallery
-The gallery figures of the DRR package can be found at
+The gallery figures of the HSDL package can be found at
     https://github.com/chenyk1990/gallery/tree/main/hsdl

 # Features 1